SolaceHarmony/ZLib.kotlin/README.md

 ./gradlew linuxX64Test
 ```

-Additional targets, such as the JVM, have their own `<target>Test` task
+Native targets have their own `<target>Test` task (e.g., `./gradlew macosArm64Test`).
-(e.g., `./gradlew jvmTest`). macOS target tasks may be disabled when running on a
+macOS target tasks may be disabled when running on a non-macOS host.
-non-macOS host.

 ---